flightlessphotos/flightlessphotos.github.io/pages/portraits.md

 <div class="white-block">
 <div class="row">

-My photos feature bespoke compositions, are illuminated with professional lighting, captured using precision camera equipment, and hand edited to deliver your perfect look.
+I use professional lighting and precision camera equipment to illuminate and capture your perfect look.
+My work features bespoke compositions, and every image is individually hand edited with an attention to detail to deliver the highest quality portraits.

 </div> <!-- end row -->
 </div> <!-- end white-block -->